VKudlay/GEGravity/README.md

 - alpaca (>= 0.3.1)   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (to compute fixed effect GLM)
 - rmarkdown (>= 2.1)  &nbsp; (to view the vignettes)
 - data.table (>= 1.14)       &nbsp;&nbsp; (to facilitate bootstrapping)
-- devtools (>=1.13.6)  &nbsp;&nbsp;&nbsp;(to install from github)
+- devtools (>= 1.13.6) &nbsp;&nbsp;&nbsp;(to install from github)
 - knitr                &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;(to knit the vignettes)

 ## How To Use
+As of now, the package has been submitted to the CRAN.
+Once it has been accepted, you may install and load the package like usual (i.e. `install.packages("GEGravity")` to install and `library("GEGravity")` to load).

-We are currently in the process of submitting the package to CRAN.
-In the meantime, one can use the package in a streamlined manner by installing from github.
+Otherwise, one can use the package in a streamlined manner by installing from github.
 Use `devtools::install_github("VKudlay/GEGravity")`.

 Alternatively, either download the `GEGravity/` folder or clone the repository and navigate to it, then open `GEGravity.Rprog` in RStudio.